Curriculum

 The Eagles

-A number of after-school activities for Junior and Senior Schools also form part of the Eagles Team, such as Soccer, Basketball, Track and Field, Volleyball, Badminton, “Touch Rugby,” and Swimming.
+A number of after-school activities for Junior and Senior Schools also form part of the Eagles Team.
+Such activities include soccer, basketball, track and field, volleyball, badminton, “touch rugby” and swimming.